LExteamz/LInjector/README.md

 ## About the Structure of LInjector
 A legitimate development tool.\
 Designed using Windows Presentation Foundation (WPF).\
-Written in C#, with .NET Framework 4.8.\
+Written in C#, with .NET Framework 4.8, you can use any build architecture.\
 I apologize for the uncommented code.
 If you have any questions, you can contact me via my Discord Server.

 ## How to Build?